DeepStar Six poster

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 26% of the runtime.
 This demonstrates the protagonist's commitment to The creature attacks and destroys the rescue submersible, killing two crew members.
 The team realizes they are trapped at the bottom of the ocean with a deadly predator, and evacuation is no longer possible., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat The creature breaches the main facility, causing catastrophic flooding and system failures.
+Of particular interest, this crucial beat The creature breaches the main facility, causing catastrophic flooding and system failures.
 The stakes escalate from external threat to immediate survival as their safe haven is compromised.
 Half the crew is now dead., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 74 minutes (75% through) represents the emotional nadir.
 Here, Snyder's panic causes him to blow the emergency ballast prematurely, triggering explosive decompression that kills another crew member.
-The base is now completely destroyed and only a handful of survivors remain with one escape pod., indicates the protagonist at their lowest point.
+The base is now completely destroyed and only a handful of survivors remain with one escape pod., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 80 minutes initiates the final act resolution at 80% of the runtime.
 Richardson devises a plan to use the remaining explosives to destroy the creature while others reach the escape pod.
 The survivors commit to one final coordinated action, accepting sacrifice for the chance of survival., demonstrating the transformation achieved throughout the journey.